 If you're looking for something a bit more cultural, Manchester is always here to help.
 Our Science & Industry Museum is pretty much world renowned for its exhibitions and displays, one of which is the world's first computer - The Baby - made right here in Manchester.
 They also typically have an amazing dedicated exhibition up on the top floor, including last year's excellent 'Robots' or the equally nerdy 'Power Up' retro games display.

 For something more historical, the Manchester Museum down at Manchester University is home to a vast array of artefacts from all over the natural and cultural world.
-Here you'll find mummies, dinosaurs, crockery, frogs, planets, whales and fashions.
-Too many to start listing here, you’ll just have to visit.
+Here you'll find mummies, dinosaurs, crockery, frogs, planets, whales and fashions... in fact, there are too many to continue listing here, so you’ll just have to visit.